SnapperGee/js-quiz/README.md

 Web app that presents a timed quiz on JavaScript fundamentals to the user.

+## Synopsis

+This web app presents a timed quiz to the user.
+For each incorrect question, time is deducted from the timer.
+If the user is able to reach the end of the quiz without running out of time, the remaining time is used as their score.
+If the user's score is within the top 5 scores saved in their local storage, they have the option to save it.

 ## Structure

 The `src/main` directory is the root that contains all the source code used by